 My preferred brand of deer spray.
 I buy mine at Lowes every spring.

-- Wax Begonia – These shiny, pink flowers are nice but did not always do well in my yard due to being in the full sun.
+These shiny, pink flowers are nice but did not always do well in my yard due to being in the full sun.
 They like a shadier spot.
 So, I help them along with plant food and natural fertilizers.
-They're no the prettiest or largest type of flower in my garden, but they are still better than a garden full of impatiens stems.
+They're no the prettiest or largest type of flower in my garden, but they are still better than a bed full of bald stems.

-2. Dusty Miller- These plants do not flower, but their snowy white color nicely accents other flowers.
+These plants do not flower, but their snowy white color nicely highlights other flowers.
 They don’t need much water to do well and can survive on super hot days.
 I've even had them survive the winter and continue to grow into the next spring.
 Some grow larger than others.
 Others tend to turn a shade of green rather than white, but their interesting leaf shape makes them nice in either size or color.

 These are easy to find in most any place where flowers are sold.
 I like to buy the signet marigolds.
 They have longer petals, unlike the more common, frilly French marigolds.
 Plant them around the border of your vegetable garden to help keep the deer away.
 They don't like the smell, but don't use that as the only means of deterring deer away from your plants.

-These tiny flowers don’t do as well in my garden, though they are said to do well with little water.
-Still, I can say that the deer did not touch them, and they make a pretty shade of purple.
+These tiny flowers don’t do as well in my garden, though they are said to do better with little water.
+Still, I can say when I planted them, the deer did not touch them, and they make a pretty shade of purple.
 Many gardeners plant them in pots or hanging baskets.

-7. Dahlia – This is my favorite type of flower to plant.
+This is my favorite type of flower to plant.
 They are very colorful and grow wide and thick for me, filling in my garden bed.
 They stay in bloom through late summer and are the last of my flowers to die off.
 I especially like the dark red ones, though I plant a variety of colors, and they are the highlight of my flower bed.

 Other flowers you can plant in your yard that the deer will not eat: